fspacheco/playground-UlMWyvCJ/statement.md

 char char_array[15] = "Look Here";
 ```

+Make sure that the size you put inside `[]` is large enough to hold all the characters in the string, plus the terminating NULL character.

-The array indices 0 through 9 will be initialized with the characters and NULL characters.
+The array indices 0 through 9 will be initialized with the characters and NULL character.
 Remaining indices (10 to 14) will be initialized with 0 (same as the NULL character when converted to `char`).
 In memory, the above array looks like as follows:

 ```
 ------------------------------------------------------------------